carlosalvarado1988/next_app/README.md

   - we setup the Oauth consent screen, the scopes, test users in the wizard
     - in the scopes, added .../auth/userinfo.email and .../auth/userinfo.profile

-- the authorized origin is localhost
+- the authorized origin add localhost:3000 for development, make sure to add hosting domain as well.
 - the redirect url is grabbed from the next auth for google - https://next-auth.js.org/providers/google
   - For production: https://{YOUR_DOMAIN}/api/auth/callback/google
   - For development: http://localhost:3000/api/auth/callback/google